Transforming therapies, vaccines and diagnostics.

 Hospitals and clinics deliver nationally-ranked healthcare.
 Meanwhile, research labs and biomanufacturing plants yield new therapies, vaccines, diagnostics, and other medical innovations across the state.
 These capabilities contribute to the state's global life sciences leadership.

-Adding to North Carolina's rich life sciences environment, our prestigious research universities every year spawn exciting new entrepreneurial ventures, many with NCBiotech funding support.
-This infusion, bolstered by a steady influx of companies recruited from around the world, provides a constant energy that feeds into North Carolina's global life sciences leadership.
+Adding to North Carolina's rich life sciences environment, every year, our prestigious research universities launch exciting new entrepreneurial ventures, many with NCBiotech funding support.

 G1 Therapeutics, for example, is a spin-out from the University of North Carolina at Chapel Hill.
 After a successful IPO, it is now a public company developing novel therapies that address significant unmet needs in people with various cancers.
 And Precision BioSciences, a 2006 Duke University spin-out with a unique method to target and alter DNA, is making headlines with its own anti-cancer developments.